stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 ---------------------

-Spinning up co-resident processes (convergence) such as a cloud-based solution, virtual machines and other applications that write data to Ceph while operating on the same hardware as OSDs can introduce significant OSD latency.
-Generally, we recommend optimizing hosts for use with Ceph and using other hosts for other processes.
-The practice of separating Ceph operations from other applications may help improve performance and may streamline troubleshooting and maintenance.
+Spinning up co-resident processes (convergence) such as a cloud-based solution, virtual machines and other applications that write data to Stone while operating on the same hardware as OSDs can introduce significant OSD latency.
+Generally, we recommend optimizing hosts for use with Stone and using other hosts for other processes.
+The practice of separating Stone operations from other applications may help improve performance and may streamline troubleshooting and maintenance.

 Logging Levels